 I'd seen chatter about Chester French's latest video buzzing all over Twitter but I treated it as I do anything Chester French related and ignored it.
 The Harvard-trained, indie pop duo has failed to register on the "Jamilah gives a damn" scale at this point.
-I know Pharell and Puff have gone gaga for them, but honestly, in the age of Lil B and Kreayshawn...I think being at the right place at the right time can create a buzz for a bag of Lays Potato Chips.
+I know Pharrell and Puff have gone gaga for them, but honestly, in the age of Lil' B and Kreayshawn...I think being at the right place at the right time can create a buzz for a bag of stale potato chips.

 So, yes, this is a disclaimer of sorts: I already though Chester French was wack before I saw this video.
 Bias?
 Perhaps, but I don't think there's an artist on the planet who could sell me on this level of trash, so it doesn't really matter that the group was coming from behind.